 120 words

 Foster healthy organizations with your Doctor of Psychology (PsyD), Health and Wellness Psychology Specialization from University of the Rockies.
-Advance the phyfsical and psychological health of an organization.
+Advance the physical and psychological health of an organization.
 Utilize your skills to enhance employees' nutrition, exercise, and work-life balance.
 Go beyond prevention and treatment to encourage thriving in all aspects of life.
 With advanced courses in how to diagnose, develop, and evaluate wellness models, you deepen your expertise at promoting healthy employee behavior.

 Your PsyD program delves deeper than curriculum for the Master of Arts in Psychology, Health and Wellness Psychology Specialization.
 This program includes a more extensive research component and broader applications through coursework.
 The Doctor of Psychology further enriches your research through the process of proposing, writing, and defending a dissertation.